eridanirojas/mxene/README.md

 Then, in order to run a small scale simulation, navigate to the example/ directory:

-- eric_sim.ipynb = Original eric simulation, we don't use this currently
 - sim_no_shrink.ipynb = Our simulation without a shrink step written; will not wrk with dense systems
 - sim_with_shrink.ipynb = current working simulation you should use, shrink step is included allowing system to be packed loosely then shrunk to be dense, causing more interactions to occur
 - sim_with_randomwalk_chains.ipynb = a future notebook, has a shrink step but also manipulates the geometry of the chains is randomly set so that we may set a dihedral to be something other than zero